gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Slowly but surely it was forcing Dockety down onto the floor.

 Maddy didn't even think.
-On her next bound she planted her feet on the edge of a desk and threw herself into the air.
+She leaped onto the nearest desk with a single bound.
 One-two-three she went from desk to desk.
-Sindy shouted her name behind her but she didn't have time to hear it because she had to jump one more time and *kick!*
+Sindy shouted her name
+but she didn't have time to hear it because she had to jump one more time and *kick!*

 It felt like kicking a wall,